SiarheiBokuts/NestJS-playground/README.md

 yarn dev
 ```

-Go to the `http://localhost:3000/` to see the App
+Access the app at http://localhost:3000/.